MatthieuStadelmann/MatthieuStadelmann/Readme.md

 ### 👨‍💻 About Me:
 Frontend Developer with 5+ years of successful software delivery experience.
 Expert in JavaScript, React, and TypeScript.
 Interested in Web Performance, Accessibility, Server-Side Rendering, and UX.
-Delivered over 20+ frontend features on our main product & optimized the development workflow, significantly improving build speed and efficiency.
+Delivered hundreds of frontend features on our main product & optimized the development workflow, significantly improving build speed and efficiency.

-🛠️ My career path blends creating scalable, maintainable frontend architecture and a passion for clean code, testing, and documentation.
-I've worked on performance-driven solutions leveraging modern frameworks and cloud technologies.

 🚀 My motto: "Build better experiences, one feature at a time."